RobinHankin/Brobdingnag/README.md

 ```

 We may represent a googol straightforwardly using Brobdingnagian
-arithmetic, specfically by working with `brob` objects.
+arithmetic, specifically by working with `brob` objects.

 ``` r
 as.brob(10)